raghunathreddymustur/springData/readme.md

    1. Atomicity – All changes are applied or none changes are applied
    2. Consistency – system should go from one valid state to other valid state, any constraints on data should never be left in invalid state
-   3. Isolation – one transaction cannot affect other one, concurrent execution of transaction should leave system in the same state as if sequential execution of transaction would be performed
+   3. Isolation – one transaction cannot affect other one, when multiple transactions are executing parallley, the isolation level determines how many changes of one transaction are visible to other.
    4. Durability – guarantees that if transaction has been committed, data will be preserved, even in case of system/power failure
 3. a local vs global transaction